LinksControlOptions XML elements (Web form)

 Examples of external link types you can specify include:

 Required child element of the WorkItemTypeFilters container element.
 Specifies the name of a work item type to include as an allowed type that users can link to from the links control.

-You can specify any work item type defined within the team project or project collection, including custom work item types.
-Typically, the work item types you specify depend on the process used to create your team project.
+You can specify any work item type defined within the project or project collection, including custom work item types.
+Typically, the work item types you specify depend on the process used to create your project.
 See Choose a process for details.

 The following lists the default work item types available based on the default system processes: